-Budget airliners cater to leisure travels
+Budget airline cater to leisure travelers

 The main target audience for budget airlines is overwhelmingly everyday travelers on vacation and there are a few clear reasons behind this.
 The first is that budget carriers usually lack premium cabins specifically designed to cater to luxury and business travelers.

 Budget airlines have significant change and cancellation fees, which doesn’t always bode well when traveling for work.
 And in an effort to pare down operating costs, budget airlines rarely enter into travel contracts with big corporations, unlike legacy carriers where business travel accounts for a massive percentage of their overall profits.
 For instance, Apple has an agreement with United to provide them with seats on flights between Shanghai and San Francisco at their discretion.
 Establishing, negotiating and maintaining this kind of contact, while extremely lucrative, is generally well beyond the scope of most low-cost airlines.